tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step4_paths_object.md

 {% include workflow_map.html step="4" map="content/openapi_tutorial_map.html"  %}

+{: .note}
+Content is under construction here...please be patient.

 This is the meat of the spec, so let's break this up a bit between a path object, path item object, and operation object.